HuyaneMatsu/hata/docs/topics/slash.md

 Acknowledging can be useful if you do an additional request to an other site, because the event need to be acknowledged within 3 seconds to send followup messages.
 If the event is acknowledged, followup messages can be sent within an additional 15 minutes!

+By default, acknowledgement will run parallel with the command.
+To wait till the acknowledgement is done, use the `wait_for_acknowledgement` decorator parameter.

 ##### Capturing messages & exceptions